wildfly-swarm/wildfly-swarm.io/README.md

 == wildfly-swarm.io

 This is the content for the WildFly Swarm web site.
-The first time you build the site, you'll need to install the requisite npm modules.

-    $ npm install

-To build the site:
+=== Build the Site

-    $ node build
+    $ make

+=== Develop the Site

-To build the site, and run a simple web server, watching for changes to files:
+To build the site and run a simple web server, watching for changes to files.
+Note: changes to layouts require a restart.

-    $ node build serve
+    $ make serve